 Learn the role Vitamin D plays in immune health

-The Covid-19 crisis has made us all wonder about the strength of our immune systems.
-So new research has the welcome effect of giving Vitamin D a moment in the sun.
+The Covid-19 crisis has made us all wonder about the strength of our immune systems, and exciting new research on Vitamin D shows how the vitamin can help to protect our health during the pandemic.

 The buzz comes from recent findings that people with adequate levels of Vitamin D appear to be much less likely to experience severe Covid-19 symptoms.

 That’s important because we can break down the coronavirus threat into two parts: what are the odds I’ll get infected; and what are the odds my infection will be serious?
 This new-news addresses the second part, which is vital as we all settle in for the long haul of keeping ourselves safe in our new Covid-19 world.

 So let’s dig into these studies and see what they say, and what it could mean for our own efforts to maintain healthy vitamin D levels for immune support.